-- Your GSM mobile is registered to the base (→ page 121). - The mobile is within range of the base (less than 10 m) and has a Bluetooth connection to the base. - ◆ The base is able to use the mobile connection as a send connection, i.e., the GSM connection is assigned to the base as send connection or the base can select the GSM connection as the send connection (→ page 136).
+- Your GSM mobile is registered to the base (→ page 82). - The mobile is within range of the base (less than 10 m) and has a Bluetooth connection to the base. - The mobile connection is assigned to the base as the send connection or the base can select the GSM connection as the send connection (→ page 82).